 An employer owes their employee the following duties, which again can be implied by the law or may be found in the employment contract.

-1. Duty to pay the employee the agreed amount if the employee arrives for work and is able to work.
+1. Duty to pay the employee the agreed amount if the employee arrives for work and can work.

 3. Observe Health & Safety Regulations.